playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-semantic-markup/index.md

 This is because the browser knows what a `button` is, and will apply default styling and behavior to the element, that you can then overwrite if need be.
 Without this information, it doesn't know how to handle a `div` in any special kind of way.

 Similarly, a screen-reader doesn't know that our first `<div class="todos">` was a list, and as such wouldn't indicate to the user that it has a list of items, or how many items are in the list.
 By using an `ul`, it will do all of that for us, without any additional code on our end.

+We can see a before and after of this in action using the macOS voiceover screen-reader:

+<video src="./semantic_voiceover.mp4" title="The macOS voiceover screen-reader shows the before and after demo of the semantic markup"></video>

 These HTML elements are not just supported in `.html` files; **React, Angular, and Vue support all valid HTML elements.**